as2a3/flutter_floward/README.md

 This project is a starting point for a Flutter application.

 ## Used libs
-    - Bloc for statement widgets
-    - Floor for database

 ## Running code
     - Because we are using freezed libs we need to generate